-In response to the proposed activities in Shell's modification, BOEM has regulatory responsibility, consistent with the OCSLA and other applicable laws, to approve, approve with modifications or conditions of approval, or deny the application.
+In response to the proposed activities in Chevron's application, BOEM has regulatory responsibility, consistent with the OCSLA and other applicable laws, to approve, approve with modifications or conditions of approval, or deny the application.
 BOEM's regulations provide criteria that BOEM will apply in reaching a decision and providing for any applicable conditions of approval.